thenewwazoo/homebridge-lutron-caseta-leap/README.md

 * [3-Button with raise/lower](https://www.lutron.com/en-US/pages/SupportCenter/support.aspx?modelNumber=PJ2-3BRL&Section=Documents)

 I'd love to have complete, tested support of all remote types.
 If you have hardware that is partially- or un-supported and, adding support is fast and easy.
 I would also be happy to add support for hardware that is provided to me.

-### Homekit and Lutron App collision

-Right now, all known Pico remotes are shown in the Home app.
-This means their functionality is duplicated, in a sense.
-Configuration in Homekit has no effect on operation with paired accessories, or anything else in the Lutron app.
-Let me know if you'd like to hide remotes that are paired, as it's possible but not currently enabled.

 ## ⚠️ Support and Troubleshooting